biscuitboost/yourbanger-fe/src/data/post/gifts-woman-who-has-everything.md

 ---
 publishDate: 2024-07-25T00:00:00Z
-title: "10 Gifts for the Woman Who Has Everything"
+title: "AI Songs & 10 Gifts for the Woman Who Has Everything"
 excerpt: "She says she doesn't need anything.
 She means it.
 Here are 10 gift ideas for the woman who has everything—focusing on experiences and personalization over more stuff."
 image: ~/assets/images/blog/gifts-woman-everything-hero.jpg
 imageAlt: "Elegant gift ideas for the woman who has everything including spa items, experiences, and personalized presents"